 13. Officers to register documents

-The Registrar of Titles, the Registrar of Deeds and Transfers, the Commissioner for Corporate Affairs, a mining registrar and any other person authorized by a written law to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or other property, shall take cognizance of this Act and are empowered to record and register in the appropriate manner such of those documents as are necessary to give effect to this Act in relation to any land or property to which the documents properly relate.
+The Registrar of Titles, the Registrar of Deeds and Transfers, the Commissioner for Corporate Affairs, a mining registrar and any other person authorised by a written law to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or other property, shall take cognizance of this Act and are empowered to record and register in the appropriate manner such of those documents as are necessary to give effect to this Act in relation to any land or property to which the documents properly relate.

 14. Protection of persons dealing with Perpetual Trustees or WA Trustees